A Court of Thorns and Roses: Adaptations

 A Court of Thorns and Roses was optioned by Jo Bamford's and Piers Tempest's Tempo Productions in November 2015.
 The producers revealed in 2018 they had hired Rachel Hirons to work as the movie's screenwriter.

 In March 2021, it was announced that A Court of Thorns and Roses series had been opted for a television adaptation by 20th Television for Hulu.
 The series is set to be developed by Ronald D. Moore alongside Maas.
 In an interview with The New York Times, Maas confirmed that she was developing the project with the writers and the showrunner as the executive producer of the adaptation.
+As of December 2023, no cast had been set, but writing for the script has continued for the adaptation.
+In February 2024, it was announced by TVLine that the adaptation has been scrapped and will not be shopped to other networks; however, Variety reported that these reports were inaccurate.